Exclusive: US seizes Venezuela President Nicolas Maduro’s airplane in the Dominican Republic - KVIA

 “This sends a message all the way up to the top,” one of the US officials told CNN.
 “Seizing the foreign head of state’s plane is unheard-of for criminal matters.
 We’re sending a clear message here that no one is above the law, no one is above the reach of US sanctions.”

-CNN has reached out to the Department of Homeland Security, Department of Justice and State Department for comment.
+CNN has reached out to the Venezuelan Government, the US Department of Homeland Security, Department of Justice and State Department for comment.

 The situation in Venezuela has had implications for US politics as millions flee the country, many of whom have chosen to migrate to the US-Mexico border.